awsdocs/amazon-guardduty-user-guide/doc_source/s3_detection.md

 ### Automatically enabling S3 protection for Organization member accounts<a name="s3-autoenable"></a>

 **Note**
-This functionality is only available to masters of GuardDuty members incorporated through AWS Organizations\.
+This functionality is only available to administrators of GuardDuty members incorporated through AWS Organizations\.

 1. Log in to the [https://console\.aws\.amazon\.com/guardduty/](https://console.aws.amazon.com/guardduty/) console using the administrator account\.